You are here: HomeNeed HelpFamily & Domestic ViolenceFind Help For Domestic Violence › Safer In The Home

 A written report is provided for applicant information only.
 The report is not forensic level and cannot be used for legal purposes.

-• Security screen doors are usually made to order and can take up to eight weeks to manufacture.
+• Security screen doors are made to order and can take up to eight weeks+ from measure to installation.
+Screen doors are security grade.

-• The client’s geography.
-Upgrades in remote or rural areas require coordination – generally, there are less appropriate and compliant contractors available.
+• Upgrades in remote or rural locations require additional coordination – generally, there are less contractors to meet compliance and supply of materials can also be a factor.

-• Level of engagement with the referred person – our contractors rely on the ability to communicate with the applicant (client contact phone number or email are a requirement or the referrer can be the key contact).
+• Level of engagement with the referred person – our contractors rely on the ability to communicate with the applicant efficiently.
+Applicants are responsible for responding to communications from contractors within 5 business days or less.
+Tradespeople are private contractors not Salvation Army employees and will not repeatedly follow up on applicants who are not responsive to emails/sms.
 Contractors do not use interpreters.

-• Our team is based in Melbourne, Victoria and operates in business hours, Monday to Friday.
+• The SITH team is based in Melbourne Victoria, and operates in business hours, Monday to Friday.
+There is no afterhours response.

-• We are not resourced to meet family violence needs, such as safe accommodation, material aid, legal assistance.
-Women in immediate danger greatly benefit the coordination of a support service to meet crisis needs.
+• SITH is not resourced to meet family violence needs, such as safe accommodation, material aid, legal assistance.
+Victim survivors in immediate danger, benefit from the coordination of a specialist support service to meet multiple needs.

-• Women at high-risk will often require CCTV as part of the high-risk response, which we are not funded to provide.
+• High-risk victim survivors will often require CCTV as part of the high-risk response, which SITH are not funded to provide.

 • The Facebook logo